openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 * Access Control—controls access to a course.
 ### Details tab
 The Details page elements include:
-* **Course Name**—enter an appropriate course name (e.g. EQUELLA 101).
+* **Course Name**—enter an appropriate course name (e.g. openEquella 101).
 This name is displayed to users when activating and managing copyright resources.
 * **Description**—enter an appropriate course description.
 This description is displayed on the resource’s Copyright tab when a resource is activated.
 An email address or URL can be entered and are displayed as a clickable link.
 * **Department**—enter the name of the department responsible for material (e.g. Sample Department).
 * **Course Owner**—defaults to the course creator.
 Clicking Search displays the Select Recipients... dialog where a new owner can be selected.
 * **Code**—enter an ID for linking the course to third-party integrations such as Blackboard™ or Moodle™.
-(NOTE: The EQUELLA course code should be exactly the same as the course code used in the integrated system.)
+(NOTE: The openEquella course code should be exactly the same as the course code used in the integrated system.)
 * **Start Date**—selecting the course start date is optional.
 If this field is blank the course start date is determined by the System Settings Course Defaults.
 * **End Date**—selecting the course end date is optional.
 If this field is blank the course end date is determined by the System Settings Course Defaults.
 * **Unique Individuals**—enter the number of participants for the course (e.g. 25).